 Madrid - the finishing point

 Here we are, at the endpoint of your Spain Road Trip.
 And we've saved the best for last.
 Madrid is a metropolis that will disarm you with a smile.
 It is the third-largest city in the EU and the cultural centre of the country.
-Madrid is also the birthplace of Football Club Real Madrid.
+Madrid is also the birthplace of the Football Club Real Madrid.
 The capital of Spain is no stranger to small boutiques, cafes and gastropubs.
 In a word, fabulous!

 Things to see in Madrid: